keras-team/keras-io/guides/md/keras_cv/classification_with_keras_cv.md

 eval_ds = eval_ds.map(unpackage_dict, num_parallel_calls=tf.data.AUTOTUNE)
 ```

-Cool!
-Data augmentation is by far the hardest piece of training a classifier
+Data augmentation is by far the hardest piece of training a modern
-in the modern era.
+classifier.
 Congratulations on making it this far!

 ---
 ## Optimizer Tuning

-To achieve optimal performance, we must implement a Warm up Cosinde decay
+To achieve optimal performance,we need to use a learning rate schedule instead
-learning rate schedule.
+of a single learning rate.
+While we won't go into detail on the Cosine decay
-While we won't go into detail on this schedule, [you can read more about it
+with warmup schedule used here, [you can read more about it
 here](https://scorrea92.medium.com/cosine-learning-rate-decay-e8b50aa455b).